seanwevans/Capsule-UI/README.md

 Designers can experiment with token values in the [theming lab](docs/theming-lab.md).
 The page updates components live as you tweak CSS variables and can export a JSON preset for reuse.

+### Theme registry

+Shareable presets can be uploaded to a lightweight [theme registry](docs/theme-registry.md).
+Each upload receives a unique URL that teams can reference at runtime or package for distribution on npm.
+Browse, fetch, and reuse themes without copying token files between projects.

 ---